 persevere, or question, or be collaborative, or how not to teach!

 The CCCC's are very very important.
-I think there are 9C's.
-It is
+I think there are at least

-the way students talk to each other and myself, the way they
+9C's.
+It is the way students talk to each other and you, the way

-organise themselves, the responsibility they develop and so on and
+they organise themselves, the responsibility they develop and so

 uncommunicative is one who needs to be nurtured into talking.

 Students, usually boys, need to write and we need to normalise